-- Improve the methods used for scaling individual measures to more accurately reflect the distributional properties of the measures and to enable more accurate comparisons across states and over time; - Improve the accuracy of the methods used for imputing missing values for Index measures; and - Incorporate new data and analytic methods that allow for accurate comparisons of Index values over time (trending).
+- Expand the breadth and composition of the Index by adding new measures reflecting important dimensions of health security and resiliency not currently represented in the Index, including measures that align with established national frameworks for health security, such as the National Health Security Strategy and the preparedness objectives of Healthy People 2020; - Improve the methods used for scaling individual measures to more accurately reflect the distributional properties of the measures and to enable more accurate comparisons across states and over time; - Improve the accuracy of the methods used for imputing missing values for Index measures; and - Incorporate new data and analytic methods that allow for accurate comparisons of Index values over time (trending).

 Results of validity and reliability tests were combined with findings from the data source assessments to develop a detailed recommendation about the status of each of the 197 individual measures included in the 2014 release of the Index.
 For each of these measures, we recommended one of several possible actions: (a) retain the measure as specified on the 2014 Index; (b) modify the way the measure was specified and calculated to improve its validity and/or reliability; (c) reclassify the measure into a different domain and/or subdomain to improve the validity and reliability of the underlying domain and/or subdomain composite measure; or (d) exclude the measure from the next edition of the Index.
-Measures were recommended for exclusion only if they failed multiple tests of measurement value, including: (i) the measure performed poorly on construct validity and reliability tests at both the domain and subdomain level, as indicated by an adjusted multi-trait item-to-scale correlation coefficient of less than 0.3;3 (ii) the measure's construct validity and reliability had not been established through previously published studies; and (iv) the measure was constructed from a data source that was not updated within a three-year period.
+Measures were recommended for exclusion only if they failed multiple tests of measurement value, including: (i) the measure performed poorly on construct validity and reliability tests at both the domain and subdomain level, as indicated by an adjusted multi-trait item-to-scale correlation coefficient of less than 0.3;3 (ii) the measure's construct validity and reliability did not improve when reclassified into another domain or subdomain scale; (iii) the measure's validity and reliability had not been established through previously published studies; and (iv) the measure was constructed from a data source that was not updated within a threeyear period.
 By design, these criteria for measure selection and retention place priority on measures that help the Index discriminate health security levels across different domains and subdomains, across U.S. states, and over time.